influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withImagePullPolicy(imagePullPolicy)
 ```

-Image pull policy.
+"Image pull policy.
 One of Always, Never, IfNotPresent.
 Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
 Cannot be updated.
-More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
+More info: https://kubernetes.io/docs/concepts/containers/images#updating-images"

 ### fn spec.template.container.withName